levoxtrip/PKB/docs/topics/feel.md

 ## Surrender
 What is not servicing you let it go

+you are on a path of experience for the purpose of your own growth and evolution and healing.

 ## Struggles

 The most situations that seem negative in the beginning actually bring something positive within - something to learn.

+## Thoughts
+Our thoughts shape our world.
+Disidentify with your thoughts - your are not your thoughts.
+You are the observer.

+Pay attention to any repetitive thought patterns.